khaledGuedria/PIMARKET-flutter/README.md

-# PIMARKET
+# PIMARKET 🚧

 ## Flutter 4SIM Workshop

+A Mobile app developped within Flutter plateform, 4SIM flutter workshop which illustrate a car booking agency.

-A Mobile Flutter project, associated with Docker [DockerFile] to run the project as a WEB App thanks to the second release of Flutter.
+This project is associated with Docker [DockerFile] to run the project as a WEB App thanks to the second release of Flutter.

 ## Usage : Getting Started